 If this procedure is not possible, individual pages can also be provided with rights.
 Below is a list of the risks that can arise when assigning rights at the page level, followed by the technical implementation.

-Risks of assigning rights on page level
+Risks of assigning rights on pages

 - The Q.wiki does not provide an overview of the visible protected pages, nor does it offer a global possibility to maintain the rights settings.
 The maintenance effort therefore increases with each additional view-protected page.